 The app’s Home Page provides graphical views for current power and historical energy usage.
 For user convenience and preference, users may select various unit settings (i.e., Watts, Carbon, Dollars, etc.) and views of time increments (i.e., Now, Minute, 15-minute, etc.).

-All raw data for the graphs derives from measurements made by Vue hardware installed in a home.
-If you have yet to gain a Vue, you may click here to purchase!
+All raw data for graphs derives from measurements made by Vue hardware installed in a home.
+If you have yet to gain a Vue, you may click here to purchase.
+Our game-changing pricing makes it a no-brainer for payback!

 Vue Hardware Measurement

 Vue hardware measures current (aka ‘amperage’) flowing through breaker-box electrical lines.
-It also measures voltage from the power supply, which can be either an outlet plug or hardwire in the panel.
+Voltage is assumed at 120V, whether it draws from an outlet plug or hardwire in the panel.

 The Base Unit of Power: Watts

-The Vue uses amperage and voltage data to calculate power (in watts, W).
+The Vue uses amperage data and assumed voltage to calculate power (in watts, W).
 For reference, a single watt represents a small unit of power.
 Therefore, it is more common homeowners and renters to speak in terms of kilowatts (kW – or 1,000 watts).

 1 kW = 1,000 W